geraintpalmer/geraintpalmer.github.io/_posts/2020-03-02-maths-of-torchwood.md

 > **VERA**: Don't you see?
 Even the worst injured aren't gonna die.
 So we need to do this backwards.
 Reverse it.
 We're desperate for beds so we treat the minor injuries first.
 If you can get somebody out of here in ten minutes, get them out.
 Free up the beds for the ones who need help.

 Seems to make sense.
-Let's investigate by simulating the system under both prioritisation schemes, pre- and post-miracle.
+Let's investigate by simulating a system under both prioritisation schemes, pre- and post-miracle.

-We'll use [Ciw](https://ciw.readthedocs.io/en/latest/) to simulate a simple hospital under the two prioritisation systems, pre-miracle where the most severe triage categories are treated before the less severe, and post-miracle where the least severe are treated before the most severe.
+We'll use [Ciw](https://ciw.readthedocs.io/en/latest/) to simulate a simple example hospital under the two prioritisation systems: pre-miracle where the most severe triage categories are treated before the less severe; and post-miracle where the least severe are treated before the most severe.
 Let's say there are five triage categories, the more severe the patient the longer they take to be treated, but they arrive less frequently than the less severe triage category patients.

 Let's make up some some parameters for illustration: